What’s a balance transfer?

 Time to transfer some of that coffee into my mug.

-The range of deals on offer can vary from bank to bank with some offering 0% for up to three years and beyond.
+The range of deals on offer can vary from bank to bank with some offering 0% for up to three years.
 You should always carefully check the fine print to understand what you may be signing up to and whether you will be able to clear your debt during the low or 0% rate period.

 This again can vary and will be dependent on the terms and conditions that you have signed up to.
 It is not uncommon however for some balance transfer cards to charge interest on purchases, so the issue is certainly one to take care on.